Welcome

 The love of my life

-of my work, I was not able to go north to Seattle to celebrate the
+work, I was not able to go north to Seattle to celebrate the holidays with my

 December 31, 2005 that I proposed marriage to Noni.